AlloyTools/org.alloytools.alloy/README.md

 ### Eclipse

 The workspace is setup for interactive development in Eclipse with the Bndtools plugin.
-Bndtools can be installed from the [Eclipse Market](https://marketplace.eclipse.org/content/bndtools) place (see `Help/Marketplace` and search for `Bndtools`).
+Download [Eclipse](https://www.eclipse.org/downloads/) and install it.
+You can then `Import` existing projects from the Git workspace.
+You should be asked to install Bndtools from the market place.
+You can also install Bndtools directly from the [Eclipse Market](https://marketplace.eclipse.org/content/bndtools) place (see `Help/Marketplace` and search for `Bndtools`).

 Bndtools will continuously create the final executable.
 The projects are setup to automatically update when a downstream project changes.